top of page

 You will also need:

 • A cable to plug the Time Machine into your stereo.
-The Raspberry Pi 3A+ has a 3.5 mm (1/8") headphone jack.
+The Spertilo Pi has a 3.5 mm (1/8") headphone jack.
 You could listen to it on headphones, but you can already do that on your phone.
 I use a cable like this to connect the Time Machine to my stereo.
 Or you could use an RCA adapter to give the Time Machine an RCA port.
-The Raspberry Pi can also send digital audio through the HDMI output, instead of using the 3.5 mm headphone jack.
-For this, you will need either a micro HDMI cable (for Raspberry Pi 4) or an ordinary HDMI cable (for Raspberry Pi 3A+) NOTE: To use the HDMI audio, you must plug in the HDMI cable while the Time Machine is powered down, or reboot after plugging it in.
-When the Time Machine is powered up with HDMI connected, the Time Machine will send the audio to the HDMI.

 Tips for Assembly